qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

  deb-src http://qgis.org/debian stretch main

-After you add the qgis.org repository public key to your apt keyring (follow the above link on how to do it) you can run the ``sudo apt-get update`` command to refresh the packages list and ``sudo apt-get dist-upgrade`` to upgrade the packages.
+After you add the qgis.org repository public key to your apt keyring (follow the above link on how to do it) you can run the ``apt-get update`` command to refresh the packages list and ``apt-get dist-upgrade`` to upgrade the packages.

 Install QGIS Server with:

 .. code-block:: bash

- sudo apt-get install qgis-server python-qgis
+ apt-get install qgis-server python-qgis

 Although QGIS Server should be used in production without QGIS Desktop (with the accompagning X Server) installed on the same machine, we're going to